rui314/mold/docs/glossary.md

 A pointer has a value like 0x803020 which is an address of the pointee.
 But it doesn't mean that the pointee resides at the physical memory address 0x803020 on the computer.
-Modern CPUs contains so-called Mmeory Management Unit (MMU), and all access to the memory are first translated by MMU to the physical address.
+Modern CPUs contains so-called Memory Management Unit (MMU), and all access to the memory are first translated by MMU to the physical address.
 The address before translation is called the "virtual address".
 Unless you are doing the kernel programming, all addresses you